jacwright/svelte-navaid/README.md

 ```

 Navigate to paths programmatically.
 The first 2 options are recommended because they will use the context of the router.
 This allows using the path relative to the nearest router vs the whole application.
+Be sure to start the URL with `/` to
+get the intended result.

 ```svelte
 <script>